 Keep in mind what's important: neighborhood, building area and lot size are most critical.
 Secondary factors are condition, building quality and street. the other factors are relative minor.

 Taxpayers who still disagree with their assessment after notification of an abatement decision have three months to file an appeal with the Massachusetts Appellate Tax Board.
 Call the ATB at (617) 727-3100 for an application.
-The application is not difficult and the ATB is more than fair to homeowners.
-However, your hearing may not occur for a year or so.
+The application is not difficult, but there is a charge to file and your hearing may not occur for a year or so.